Myofascial pain syndrome: Causes

 The causes of MPS are not fully documented or understood.
 At least one study rules out trigger points: "The theory of myofascial pain syndrome (MPS) caused by trigger points (TrPs) ... has been refuted.
 This is not to deny the existence of the clinical phenomena themselves, for which scientifically sound and logically plausible explanations based on known neurophysiological phenomena can be advanced."
 Some systemic diseases, such as connective tissue disease, can cause MPS.
 Poor posture and emotional disturbance might also instigate or contribute to MPS.

 Diagnosis

 Diagnosis is generally based on the symptoms and possible sleep studies.

-Comparison with Fibromyalgia
+Comparison with fibromyalgia

 Myofascial pain syndrome (MPS) is commonly confused with fibromyalgia (FM) as their presentation is similar.
 However, fibromyalgia is typically associated with fatigue, depression and cognitive dysfunction.
 The anatomic distribution and characteristic of the pain also differ.
 While the fibromyalgia pain is generalized, bilateral and typically involving muscles above and below the waist, the MPS pain affects a particular region of the body such as the mandible or the shoulders.
 The MTrPs found in MPS present overt palpable nodular structures within the muscle, while aside from tenderness, the trigger points in FM are indistinguishable from surrounding tissue.

-However, there are some challenges distinguishing these symdromes:
+However, there are some challenges distinguishing these syndromes: